<> <> <> <>

 • Include variations in the running location (flat, uphill, treadmill) to suit your requirements

 • Flat: a longer stride at higher speeds demands increased flexibility and increased acceleration and deceleration.
-Those undertrained or unaccustomed may face increased risk of injury starting here
+Those undertrained or unaccustomed may face an increased risk of injury starting here

 • Uphill offers the ability to maintain intensity at reduced speeds and work different muscle groups, finding the right hill can be a challenge